 Ahoy hoy!
 My name is Jason, and I’ve been with SCC since 2018.
 I grew up in the Bay Area, where I attended a local community college before transferring to Sac State.
 After earning my BA in English, I spent a year writing and dropping letters for a labor union’s downtown legislative office (which was way more exciting than it sounds), then went back to Sac State for my master's in English Composition.
 Before joining the SCC Writing Center full time, I was a faculty tutor and also taught my own English Composition courses.
 I’ve always loved tutoring because it allows me the chance to help students build confidence in their writing process in a more relaxed and hands-on way.
 I also enjoy figuring out how students can integrate their own personal interests into their writing most effectively.
 In my free time, I love watching horror movies (the cheesier, the better), writing, and practicing photography.

 Hello everyone!
 My name is Kyle Woolsey, and I am an Instructional Assistant here at the Writing Center.
-Born and raised in Hawaii, I moved to California in 2017 to attend Sacramento City College as an Occupational Therapy Assistant (OTA) major and have worked here ever since.
-Previously working at another Writing Center in Hawaii, I grew a love and appreciation for helping other students in one of the world’s most culturally diverse cities.
+Born and raised in Hawaiʻi, I moved to California in 2017 to attend Sacramento City College and am currently enrolled in the Occupational Therapy Assistant (OTA) program at SCC.
+Previously working at another Writing Center in Hawaiʻi, I grew a love and appreciation for helping other students in one of the world’s most culturally diverse cities.
 I enjoy being able to meet with students to discuss any writing assignments they may have or even just to talk about how their day is going!
 If I am not usually working, I am most likely working out at the gym or finding a trail/ hike to do.
 What I love about working here is being able to provide an inclusive space for all students, free of judgment and scrutiny, where we can discuss all aspects of the writing process.

 Hi everyone, I’ve been an ESL instructor here at SCC for a long time.
 Through the years, I’ve had the privilege of teaching many wonderful students.
 For the past few years, I’ve also been lucky enough to be working in the Writing Center.
 I have met many students, and it’s been a pleasure to work with each one.
 Working at the Writing Center is rewarding, and I am lucky to work with the very helpful and friendly staff that works there.